Princekashyap2024/Simple-Weather-App/README.md

 ---

 ## 📝 **How to Use**
 1. Enter the name of the city you want to check the weather for.
-2. Click the **"Get Weather"** button.
+2. Click the "Get Weather" button.
 3. View the temperature, humidity, and current weather conditions instantly!
+4. Click the "Dark Mode" button to toggle between light and dark themes.

 ---